Freelancer vs Agency: Which SEO Solution is Right for Your Business?

 Point of Contact

+One of the biggest differences is who you’re actually working with.
 At most agencies, your main point of contact is an account manager.
 They coordinate strategy, but they’re often not the one doing the hands-on SEO work.
 That work is distributed across specialists.

 This structure can work, but it introduces friction.
 Knowledge gets passed between people, priorities shift, and turnover can reset progress.

-When you work with a freelancer, the person you talk to is the person doing the work.
+When you work with a freelancer, the person you talk to is the one doing the work.
 There’s no translation layer.
 Over time, that creates a deeper understanding of your business and faster decision-making.

 Service Flexibility

-That makes internal operations more efficient, but it can limit how well the work aligns with what your site actually needs.
+Agencies are built to scale.
+To do that, they rely on standardized packages and predefined deliverables.
+This makes internal operations more efficient, but it can limit how well the work aligns with what your site actually needs.

-For example, I structure my seo service around hours.
-That allows us to focus on what will actually move the needle, whether that’s technical fixes, content strategy, or conversion improvements, instead of forcing work into a rigid monthly checklist.
+Freelancers typically work differently.
+Instead of selling fixed packages, the work can be shaped around your priorities.
+For example, I structure my SEO service around hours.
+This allows us to focus on what will actually move the needle, whether that’s technical fixes, content strategy, or conversion improvements, instead of forcing work into a rigid monthly checklist.

 Workflow Transparency

+A common frustration with agencies is not knowing what’s actually being done.
 You’ll get reports, but they don’t always tell the full story.
 Who did the work?
 How much time went into it?
 What decisions were made along the way?

 With a freelancer, the workflow is much more visible.
 You’re communicating directly with the person executing the strategy.
 You can ask questions, challenge ideas, and understand the reasoning behind decisions.
+That level of transparency builds trust and tends to lead to better outcomes over time.

 Cost Structure

 Agencies have higher operating costs.
 Office space, layers of management, sales teams, benefits, and non-billable roles all factor into pricing.
+Again, that’s not inherently a problem, but it does mean you’re paying for more than just SEO work.

+Freelancers operate with much lower overhead.
+In most cases, you’re paying directly for the time and expertise applied to your business.
 Another reality I’ve seen firsthand is that agencies often bring in freelancers behind the scenes to support client work.
 In those cases, you’re effectively paying a markup on freelance talent.

 Speed and Execution

+Execution speed is one of the most overlooked differences.
 Agencies juggle larger client rosters and more internal coordination.
 That can slow down implementation, especially for smaller accounts.

 Freelancers tend to move faster.
 Fewer layers, fewer approvals, and direct ownership of the work all contribute to quicker turnaround and more consistent progress.